 Senior year, Fall semester (or junior year, Spring semester)

 - The Gender Studies Department requires a one-page abstract of the project by October 1 to the advisor.
 The advisor will then circulate the abstract to other Gender Studies faculty.

 - A complete first draft is due no later than one month before the last day of classes, to be circulated to all three members of the thesis committee.
 The committee will then determine whether the project can go forward as a thesis.

 - The final deadline is a hard-copy deadline; no email or text attachments will be accepted.
 (Consult with the department assistance for photocopying support.)

-Honors ordinarily are pursued in the major field, but may be undertaken in another field if the student has sufficient background in that field and has the approval of both the department or major committee concerned and the Dean of Studies.
-Sufficient background usually entails the student’s already having taken course work at the 300-level, and being familiar with the methodology of the discipline to such a degree that she can reasonably be expected to work independently.
+Honors ordinarily are pursued in the major field but may be undertaken in another field if the student has sufficient background in that field and has the approval of both the department or major committee concerned and the Dean of Studies.
+Sufficient background usually entails the student’s already having taken coursework at the 300-level and being familiar with the methodology of the discipline to such a degree that they can reasonably be expected to work independently.